Platform

 |

-For FMCv/FTDv for AWS, the default password for the admin account is
+For FMCv/FTDv for AWS, the default password for the admin account

-user data (Advanced Details > User Data)
+with user data (Advanced Details > User

-during the initial deployment.
+Data) during the initial deployment.

 Previously, the default admin password was Admin123.